MP Estate Planning UK

 If you decide to challenge an IHT assessment, follow these steps:

-1. Review Your Assessment: Carefully examine the assessment to identify the areas you disagree with.
+1. Review Your Assessment: Carefully examine the IHT calculation to identify the specific areas you disagree with — is it a valuation issue, a relief that hasn’t been applied, or a factual error?

-2. Gather Evidence: Collect all relevant documentation to support your claim, including valuations, financial records, and correspondence with HMRC.
+2. Gather Evidence: Collect all relevant documentation to support your case, including independent property valuations, financial records, gift records, trust deeds, and any previous correspondence with HMRC.

-4. Formal Appeal: If informal discussions don’t resolve the issue, you can make a formal appeal to HMRC.
-Ensure you follow the correct procedures and timelines.
+4. Formal Appeal: If informal discussions don’t resolve the issue, you can make a formal appeal.
+Ensure you follow the correct procedures and meet the required deadlines.
+Appeals are heard by the First-tier Tribunal (Tax Chamber).

-For ISA estate planning, understanding how ISAs are treated under IHT is crucial.
-The table below summarizes key points to consider:
+For ISA estate planning, understanding how ISAs are treated under IHT is essential to avoid disputes arising in the first place.
+The table below summarises the IHT treatment of different ISA types:

 Take Action Today to Protect Your Legacy

-To ensure you’re taking the right steps in protecting your legacy, it’s essential to seek expert guidance.
-Our team of specialists is here to provide you with personalized advice on how to protect your ISA from inheritance tax and create a comprehensive ISA legacy planning strategy.
+Not losing the family money provides the greatest peace of mind above all else.
+Keeping families wealthy strengthens the country as a whole.
+To ensure you’re taking the right steps, it’s essential to seek specialist guidance.
+Our team is here to provide you with personalised advice on how to protect your ISA from Inheritance Tax and create a comprehensive ISA legacy planning strategy that works alongside your property, pensions, and wider estate.

 Expert Assistance for ISA Legacy Planning